Naushad1234/Assignment/README.md

-1. Download the ZIP File:
+Download the ZIP File:

 Download and extract the ZIP file of the project from GitHub.

-2. Install Frontend Dependencies:
+Install Frontend Dependencies:

-Open a terminal or command-line interface (CLI).
-Navigate to the frontend directory: bash
+Go to the frontend directory.
-Copy code
-cd path/to/your/project/frontend
-Install the required frontend dependencies: bash
-Copy code
-npm install
+Run npm install to install the necessary dependencies for the frontend.
-3. Install Backend Dependencies:
+Install Backend Dependencies:

-Change directory to the backend folder: bash
+Change to the backend directory.
-Copy code
-cd ../backend
-Install the required backend dependencies: bash
-Copy code
-npm install
+Run npm install to install the necessary dependencies for the backend.
-4. Install concurrently Package:
+Install concurrently Package:

-Return to the root directory of your project: bash
+Return to the root directory of the project.
-Copy code
-cd ..
-Install the concurrently package to manage running both frontend and backend servers: bash
+Run npm install concurrently --save-dev to install the concurrently package.
+This package allows you to run both the frontend and backend servers at the same time.
-Copy code
-npm install concurrently --save-dev
-5. Start the Project:
+Start the Project:

-Run the following command to start both the frontend and backend servers concurrently: bash
+Run npm start to start both the frontend and backend servers concurrently.
-Copy code
-npm start